 As we age, our pupils will be narrow little by little, so they can't dilate as quickly.
 The smaller the pupil, the less light reaches the retina, making it harder and harder for the retina to see at night.
 This is called night blindness, and it's a condition that makes it difficult for your eyes to adjust from bright light to dim light.
 This makes driving at night especially stressful in your 50s, 60s, and beyond.

-Different Types of Progressive Lenses
+Defects of Adolescent Progressive Lenses

 Long-term use of progressive lenses will cause a deficiency of binocular physiological regulation in adolescents.
 Long-term use of progressive lens may lead to ocular muscle imbalance in both eyes of adolescents.
 After wearing a progressive lens, part of the field of vision is not clear, which will affect the activities of young people.
 After wearing the progressive lens, when walking downstairs, riding a bicycle, and doing various sports, you need to see through the near area under the lens to see far, which will affect your activities due to blurring.
 It is not comfortable to wear a progressive lens to look at an upright screen such as a computer, and the refractive power of a progressive lens in these parts is different.
 To see the screen clearly, it is necessary to adjust repeatedly, which is easy to cause adjustment disorders and visual fatigue, even dizziness, and eye pain.